-Incident Being Reported Procedure Institution Will Follow Sexual Assault, Stalking, Dating Violence, and Domestic Violence Depending on when reported (immediate vs delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, if appropriate.
-Institution will provide the victim with a written explanation of the victim's rights and options Institution will provide a "No trespass" directive to accused party if deemed appropriate Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination on for assisting in the investigation
+Incident Procedure SHSU Will Follow Being Troccure Sirso will rollow Reported Sexual Assault, Stalking, Dating Violence, and Domestic Violence will provide complanant with access to incarcal care Deministra Violence 2.
+SHSU will assess immediate safety needs of complainant 3.
+SHSU will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 4.
+SHSU will provide complainant with referrals to on and off campus mental health providers SHSU will assess need to implement interim or long-term protective measures, if appropriate.
+6. SHSU will provide the victim with a written explanation of the victim's rights and options 7.
+SHSU will provide a "No trespass" directive to accused party if deemed appropriate 8.
+SHSU will provide written instructions on how to apply for Protective Order 9.
+SHSU will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution 10.
+SHSU will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
+SHSU will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation